abhinavmodi/avi-test-scripts/perf-scripts/README.md

 The step below creates the specified number of instances to be used as test clients.
 Wait 5-10 min for all test instances to be up and running
 - ./perf_init.py -a createclient -f config.yaml
 The step below starts _ab_ on all client instances.
 Running the command again stops and re-starts _ab_ on all instances
 - ./perf_init.py -a starttest -f config.yaml

+### Cleanup

+- ./perf_init.py -a stoptest -f config.yaml
+- ./perf_init.py -a deleteclient -f config.yaml
+- ./perf_init.py -a deletevs -f config.yaml
+- ./perf_init.py -a deletepool -f config.yaml
+- ./perf_init.py -a deletese -f config.yaml
+- ./perf_init.py -a deletecloud -f config.yaml